-If an epi-mark inverts the gender to which the fetus will be attracted later in life, then a newborn may result who will discover that she or he is gay, lesbian, or bisexual .
-Similarly, if an epi-mark inverts the gender by which the fetus will identify themselves later in life, then baby many be born who will become transgender later in life.
+If an epi-mark inverts the gender to which the fetus will be attracted later in life, then a newborn may result who discover that she or he is gay, lesbian, or bisexual later in life.
+Similarly, if an epi-mark inverts the gender by which the fetus will identify themselves later in life, then baby many be born who will eventually be transgender.

 Co-author of the study, Sergey Gavrilets, said that this relatively rare:

 "Transmission of sexually antagonistic epi-marks between generations is the most plausible evolutionary mechanism of the phenomenon of human homosexuality."